peterhinch/micropython-async/v3/docs/SCHEDULE.md

 # 2. Overview

-There are two components, the `cron` object (in `sched/cron.py`) and the `schedule` function (in `sched/sched.py`).
-The user creates `cron` instances, passing arguments specifying time intervals.
-The `cron` instance may be run at any time and will return the time in seconds to the next scheduled event.

-The `schedule` function is an optional component for use with `uasyncio`.
-The function takes a `cron` instance and a callback and causes that callback to run at the times specified by the `cron`.
+The `schedule` function (`sched/sched.py`) is the interface for use with `uasyncio`.
+The function takes a callback and causes that callback to run at specified times.
 A coroutine may be substituted for the callback - at the specified times it will be promoted to a `Task` and run.

+The `schedule` function instantiates a `cron` object (in `sched/cron.py`).
+This is the core of the scheduler: it is a closure created with a time specifier and returning the time to the next scheduled event.
+Users of `uasyncio` do not need to deal with `cron` instances.

+This library can also be used in synchronous code, in which case `cron` instances must explicitly be created.

 ##### [Top](./SCHEDULE.md#0-contents)